codecare/discordbot/README.md

 you can install it with go get -v github.com/codecare/discordbot/cmd/discordbot

+or you build it using go build -o discordbot cmd/discordbot/main.go

 this will install an executable in your default path for go executables $GOPATH/bin (default GOPATH=$HOME/go)

 discord bot needs: